 Cabbage are Lee Broadbent (lead vocals), Joe Martin (vocals, guitar), Eoghan Clifford (guitar), Stephen Evans (bass) and Asa Morley (drums).
 With “the black humour of Buzzcocks, the surrealism of Happy Mondays, the haircuts of various Stone Roses” (i-D), Cabbage are a semi-controlled riot of tunes, energy and opinions.
 NME described their debut EP ‘Le Chou’ as “five twisted post-punk slinkers stuffed with explicit lyrics and Jack White levels of rage” while The Guardian suggested that “they’re hell-bent on filling the current vacancy for rock’n’roll commentator on Brexit Britain.”

 Tickets are £13 advance, on sale Friday 9th June at 10am here:

-Tickets also available from our local outlets Esquires, Boutique Planet and Marios Hair Design.
+Tickets also available from our local outlets Esquires, Slide Record Shop and Marios Hair Design.